A New Mexico judge cites insurrection in barring a county commissioner from office

 A county official in New Mexico who was convicted of entering a restricted area during the Jan.
 6 riot at the U.S. Capitol must be immediately removed from office for his involvement in an insurrection, a judge decided Tuesday.

 District Court Judge Francis Mathew ruled that Couy Griffin, an Otero County commissioner, is now disqualified from holding public office because he violated Section 3 of the Fourteenth Amendment by participating in the Jan.
-6 insurrection, as well as mobilizing others to also engage in the siege.
+6 siege.

 "He took an oath to support the Constitution of the United States ... [and then] engaged in that insurrection after taking his oath," Judge Mathew wrote.